TRIQS/nda/doc/ex5.md

 }
 ```

-@subsection ex5_p4 Reading a slice from an existing dataset
+@section ex5_p4 Reading a slice from an existing dataset

 Instead of reading the full dataset as we have done before, it is possible to specify a slice of the dataset that should
 be read.